-Monday, August 19th, 2019 from 6:00 p.m. to 8:00 p.m. at the Michael Dowling School, 3900 West River Parkway, Minneapolis, Minnesota 55406 comments received or postmarked on or before October 20, 2019.
-Any comments received after the closing date may not be considered.
+Monday, August 19th, 2019 from 6:00 p.m. to 8:00 p.m. at the Michael Dowling School, 3900 West River Parkway, Minneapolis, Minnesota 55406.

 At the scoping meetings, the public is encouraged to submit resource information, and identify topics to be considered in the development of the EA.
 Public meetings will include a presentation and question and answer session.
 The Corps will require formal comments to be provided in writing, which will be accepted at the meetings or may be submitted at any time during the comment period.
 Comments: The Corps will accept